Oceans apart from any other Irish Cruise

 Most of my business comes from “word of mouth” and passengers hail from all over the world.
-I am truly blessed and would like to again express my thanks to all of my guests who sailed with me through the years.
-Should you choose to join us on this holiday cruise, you are sure to meet up with some old friends that you have met along the way on a Gertrude Byrne All Star Irish Cruise!
+I am truly blessed and have to thank all of my guests who sailed with me over the past thirty years.
+Should you choose to join us on this 30th Anniversary cruise you are sure to meet up with some old friends that you have met along the way on a Gertrude Byrne All Star Irish Cruise!

 Charlotte Amalie, St. Thomas & Virgin Islands

 At the heart of Amsterdam is the Planeto Astrolabium, a commissioned signature sculpture soaring in a three-story atrium.
 The stunning Astrolabe tracks constellations, the planets, world time and ship time.
 Dutch heritage and tradition is clearly displayed throughout the ship in original Art Deco pieces that once graced the elegant Nieuw Amsterdam of 1938.
 For a contemporary touch, works of the noted maritime artist Stephen Card adorn public spaces.